Bob-The-Ai/ISAsim/README.md

 For the early stages, it is developed around a dummy architecture called testarch (see testarch.md).

 ## Building:
 There isnt a build system yet.
-You can jump build the c code by doing
+You can just build the c code by doing
 ```
 gcc main.c -o sim
 ```
 and assemble a test program by
 ```
-python assembly.py <infile> <outfile>
+python assemble.py <infile> <outfile>
 ```

 ## Running: